bytefish/FcmSharp/README.md

 example in this README for a step-by-step guide.

 ### How to use a Proxy Server ###

+[FcmSharp] supports using Proxy Servers.
+The following test shows how to use a Proxy.
+It uses the ``ProxyHttpClientFactory`` of FcmSharp for creating a proxied ``FcmClient``.

 ```csharp
 // Copyright (c) Philipp Wagner.
 All rights reserved.